jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/concerts-without-my-music/2022/2022-02-13-mizzou-lanzilotti.md

 ---
 layout: concert
 categories: performance
-describe: [Switch~] is Ensemble-in-Residence at the University of Missouri.
-Works by Leilehua Lanzilotti, Christopher Chandler, and Heather Stebbins at the George Caleb Bingham Art Gallery.
+describe: "[Switch~] is Ensemble-in-Residence at the University of Missouri.
+Works by Leilehua Lanzilotti, Christopher Chandler, and Heather Stebbins at the George Caleb Bingham Art Gallery."
 date: 2022-02-13
 time:
 location: